 This initial model yields a kind of "relationship inventory" of how each factor is related to spending.
 We then use the "inventory" to predict the cost (spending levels) of achieving a common outcome level (e.g., national average math and reading test scores) for each individual district, based on that district's configuration of characteristics (in a sense, by comparing each district to similar districts).
-These "required spending" estimates can then be compared with actual spending levels in each district (this same basic process also yields our state-level estimates, which are aggregated district-level estimates).
-The difference between actual and required spending is a measure of adequacy relative to the common goal of national average scores.
-Actual spending data are from the U.S. Census Annual Survey of School System Finances.
+These "required spending" estimates can then be compared with actual spending levels in each district.
+The comparison between actual and required spending produces measures of adequacy relative to the common goal of national average scores.